-SOLAR CHARGER PANEL - Optional
+SOLAR CHARGER PANEL -Optional

 The 10-watt roof-mounted solar charger panel uses the sun to help keep your batteries charged.
-A charger indicator light is located on the OnePlace monitor panel in the galley area near the dinette table and thermostat or range hood monitor panel.
+A charger indicator light is located on the One Place monitor panel.

 The light will glow red when the solar panel is charging the coach batteries.
 The greater the rate of charge, the brighter the light.
 When the batteries reach full charge the light will gradually dim, then darken.